PerinnoAB/DirtyHash/README.md

 # Dirtyhash

-Dirtyhash app
+DirtyHash is a service to defend against Web3 and Crypto frauds, phishing, ransomware, blackmailers and money laundering.
+With this you can analyze suspicious entities (wallet addresses, smart contracts, web3 and regular domains, NFTs, social media handles, bank accounts, etc.) to detect frauds and scams.
+You can report any scams and also share them with the community.

 ## Setup

-In order for the app to work remember to set up the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the firebase service-account-file.json.
+For tthe DirtyHash server, set up the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the Firebase service-account-file.json, where the database is maintained.

-f.e.
+e.g.

 ```
 export GOOGLE_APPLICATION_CREDENTIALS="sa.json"